patrickbergman/EventDataAnalysis/readme.md

-getTimestamp() | Returns a string with the timestamp hasPlayerId() | Returns a boolean which indicates if the event has a playerId getPlayerId() | Returns a string with the player id from the event hasPlayer() | Returns a boolean which indicates if the event has a player object getPlayer() | Returns a string with the player object belonging to the event getQualifiers() | Returns an array with all qualifiers belonging to the event findQualifierByQualifierId(qId) | Returns a qualifier object when found, otherwise None is returned
+getTimestamp() | Returns a string with the timestamp hasPlayerId() | Returns a boolean which indicates if the event has a playerId getPlayerId() | Returns a string with the player id from the event hasPlayer() | Returns a boolean which indicates if the event has a player class getPlayer() | Returns a string with the player class belonging to the event getQualifiers() | Returns an array with all qualifiers belonging to the event findQualifierByQualifierId(qId) | Returns a qualifier class when found, otherwise None is returned

 ### Qualifier functions
 function | output